itthinx/affiliates-import/readme.txt

 == Changelog ==

+= 1.2.0 =
+* WordPress 5.5 compatible.
+* Fixed issue with notifications for new affiliates imported

 = 1.1.0 =
 * Added support for additional registration fields as defined under Affiliates > Settings > Registration.
 * Improved the admin section with additional field and file format information.